Rapper Silento arrested in LA and Santa Ana for alleged assault with a deadly weapon and domestic violence, police say

 SANTA ANA, Calif.
-(KABC) -- The rapper known by the stage name Silento was arrested for alleged domestic violence and assault with a deadly weapon in two separate incidents in as many days in Orange County and Los Angeles, authorities said.
+(KABC) -- The rapper known as Silento was arrested for alleged domestic violence and assault with a deadly weapon in two separate incidents in as many days in Orange County and Los Angeles, authorities said.

-The rapper, whose real name is Richard Lamar Hawk, was taken into custody on Friday by Santa Ana police after a report of a domestic disturbance in the 100 block of Macarthur Avenue, authorities said.
+The rapper, whose real name is Richard Lamar Hawk, was taken into custody on Friday by Santa Ana police after a report of a domestic disturbance in the 100 block of MacArthur Boulevard, authorities said.
 He was booked and released on a charge of inflicting corporal injury on a spouse or cohabitant.

-The following day, Hawk allegedly went to a home in the 12700 block of Burbank Boulevard in Los Angeles while wielding a hatchet.
-According to the LAPD, he entered a random residence while searching for his girlfriend.
+The following day, Hawk allegedly went to a random home in the 12700 block of Burbank Boulevard in the San Fernando Valley while wielding a hatchet.
+According to the LAPD, he entered the strangers' residence while searching for his girlfriend.
+The homeowners and their children were home at the time and were shaken by the intrusion but unharmed, investigators said.

-Hawk was arrested by Los Angels police officers and later charged with two counts of assault with a deadly weapon.
+Hawk was arrested by Los Angels police officers about a block away from the resident and later charged by the Los Angeles County district attorney's office with two counts of assault with a deadly weapon.

+Using the stage name Silento, Hawk rocketed to fame in 2015 when his hit single "Watch Me (Whip/Nae Nae)" topped the charts.
+The song inspired a dance craze at the time, along with countless social media videos of fans performing the individual dances.

+"Watch Me (Whip/Nae Nae)" has since been viewed more than 1.7 billion times on YouTube.

 Rapper Silento arrested in LA and Santa Ana for alleged assault with a deadly weapon and domestic violence, police say